bnkd/exceldataframework/README.md

 # About Code
-I Have uploaded the code I used to demostrate the example and also a file with no file names mentioned you can merge multiple CSV file by adding more
+I Have uploaded the code that i used to demonstrate the example which can be easily be  modified to do the required work, you can merge multiple CSV file by adding more

 detail_df = pd.read_csv(".csv")

 statements and changing the code appropriately

+I have Uploaded the code as a Python Notebook for easy error detection.